Jim-BITracks/Hands-on-Azure-Data-Studio/content/Book_I/CH-03/readme.md

 ![Figure 3-11.
 Save Query File](Figure_03_11.png)

 Ok, saving a file is admittedly a pretty basic user action.
 However, what if you would like to save this query as a reusable *ADS Snippet*?
-Well for starters we will want to make another tweak to this script which will invoke ‘variable substitution’ logic on re-use.
-This is achieved by replacing '**column_name**' with the parameter syntax **${1:ColumnName}**:
+Well for starters we will want to make another tweak to this script which will invoke the ‘variable substitution’ logic on re-use.
+This is achieved by replacing '**column_name**' with the parameter syntax **${1:ColumnName}** as shown in the following code block:

 ```sql
 select * from INFORMATION_SCHEMA.COLUMNS where COLUMN_NAME = '${1:ColumnName}'